yowcow/goromdb/README.md

 BENCHMARK AND PERFORMANCE
 -------------------------

-ROM DB should serve fast but not quite as fast as pure memcached.
+ROM DB should serve fast but maybe not quite as fast as pure memcached.
 Detailed benchmark is comming up.

 DIRECTORY STRUCTURE